Mono-Game/MonoGame.Samples/FuelCell/Documentation/2-FuelCell-Setting-the-scene.md

 This modification is very simple because you already implemented the `Camera.Update` method (In the `Camera.cs` class).
 Now, you just need to call it at the proper time and pass some valid values.

-Add the following code to the `Update` method of the `Game1.cs` file:
+Add the following code to the `Update` method of the `FuelCellGame.cs` file:

 ```csharp
 float rotation = 0.0f;